GJSayers/culturate/README.md

 * Bugs & Fixes
 * Implementation
 * Deployment
-    * To deploy to Heroku
+    * To deploy to Render
     * Forking the GitHub Repository
     * Making a Local Clone
 * Testing